makersacademy/chitter-challenge/README.md

 - Raise error if user tries to respond to own peep (can this also be enforced at DB level?).
 - Additional tests to ensure user feed page includes no other user's peeps.
-- Additional tests to ensure no blank entries for: username/name/email/pword/pwrod confirmation; peeps; replies (again, can this be enforced at DB level?).
+- Additional tests to ensure no blank entries for: username/name/email/pword/pword confirmation; peeps; replies (again, can this be enforced at DB level?).
 - Password recovery functionality.
-- CSS styling (poss. w/ Bootstrap?).
+- Styling for sign-up/sign-in error msgs.
+- Styling: only display certain links ('Add Peep', 'Reply') when user is signed in.
 - Partials.

 Technologies Used